jhnc-oss/yocto-docs/documentation/ref-manual/variables.rst

       With ``sysvinit``, the init manager is set to :wikipedia:`SysVinit <Init#SysV-style>`, the traditional UNIX init
       system.
-This is the default choice in the Poky distribution, together with the Udev device manager (see the ":ref:`device-manager`" section).
+This is the default choice in the :term:`Poky` distribution, together with the Udev device manager (see the ":ref:`device-manager`" section).

       With ``systemd``, the init manager becomes :wikipedia:`systemd <Systemd>`,